 Swift Parrot – another Critically Endangered (BirdLife International) parrot that we hope to find on this tour.

 We will take a drive and walk around at dusk to look for Little Penguin and Short-tailed Shearwater as well as the recently split Morepork (a hawk-owl).
 Birds of the latter species in Tasmania were formerly thought to be a subspecies of Australian Boobook, which is found widely on the Australian mainland, but recent DNA analysis has found them to be more closely related to birds on New Zealand and actually a subspecies of the species found in that country!

 Overnight: Bruny Island

-We spend an extra day of birding Bruny Island, focusing perhaps on the scarcer endemics such as Scrubtit and Strong-billed Honeyeater.
-Other specialties like Wedge-tailed Eagle, Beautiful Firetail, Olive Whistler, and Swift Parrot will also be among our targets too.
+We spend a full day birding Bruny Island, focusing perhaps on the scarcer endemics such as Scrubtit and Strong-billed Honeyeater.
+Other specialties like Wedge-tailed Eagle, Beautiful Firetail, Olive Whistler, Eastern Ground Parrot, and Swift Parrot will be among our targets too.
 We will also keep an eye open over the water for Black-browed Albatross and Shy Albatross, Australasian Gannet, and White-bellied Sea Eagle.
-In the late afternoon we catch the ferry off Bruny Island and head back to our hotel in the city of Hobart.
+In the late afternoon we will catch the ferry off Bruny Island and head back to our hotel in the city of Hobart.